ADGEfficiency/dsr-rl/PITCHME.md

 ---
 ### Markov Decision Processes

-Mathematical framework for the reinforcement learning problem
+Mathematical framework for reinforcement learning

-The Markov property is often a requirement to gurantee convergence

 ### Markov property

+Can be a requirement to gurantee convergence

 Future is conditional only on the present